md-abdullah-al-ahad/PH-B12A06-green-earth/README.md

 # Explain template literals in ES6.
 How are they different from string concatenation?

-Ans: In string concatenetation we have to use a lot of + to create the desired string.
-But the same thing can be done by using template literals where we create a template and dynamically assign the values that we need.
-Also by template literals we can use javascript expressions inside the dynamic assignment.
-Also we can create multi line strings just by going to a new line no need to use \n like before.
+Ans: In string concatenation, we have to use many + operators to create the desired string.
+But the same thing can be done by using template literals where we create a template and dynamically insert the values we need.
+Also, with template literals we can use JavaScript expressions inside the dynamic placeholders.
+Also, we can create multi line strings just by going to a new line no need to use \n like before.
 For example,

 ```js
 "I am " + name + " a student of " + deptName + "department.";